• Skip to primary navigation

 • 1 tablespoon double-concentrate tomato paste

-• 450 ml vegetable or beef stock
+• 450 ml vegetable stock, or chicken stock

 • 900 g 3-Ingredient Mashed Potatoes